Eiichi Kotozuka

 Eiichi Kotozuka (琴塚 英一, Kotozuka Eiichi) was a 20th-century Japanese commercial artist and woodblock printmaker.
 He was a prolific artist of the sōsaku-hanga style.
 He was one of four artists who co-founded the print publishing company Koryokusha.
 He was noted for his prints of Japanese cultural traditions, flowers, landscapes, and wildlife.

 Biography

 Kotozuka was born in Osaka in 1906.
-He was a member of the Seiryusha Group of Liberal Artists.
+His prints of Japanese cultural traditions, kachō-ga, meisho-e and wildlife were published chiefly by Uchida and Unsōdō.
+From 1932 he exhibited with the Shun'yōkai, an organisation of Western-style painters, and in 1934 he took part for the first time in the Teiten exhibition.
+He was a member of the Seiryusha Group of Liberal Artists, taking part regularly from 1938 in the Seiryūsha exhibitions organised by Kawabata Ryūshi.
+Alongside his preferred sōsaku-hanga prints, he also worked with the publisher Uchida to produce shin-hanga prints, using the proceeds to help finance his sōsaku-hanga work.

 Artistic style

 Kotozuka was an adherent of the sosaku hanga style of illustration, which emphasized a print process with greater direct artist involvement, resulting in a somewhat more crude illustration, but one with stronger emotional impact.
 Prior to sosaku hanga, an artist would create an illustration which would be passed to a team of engravers, printers, and publishers who would each control the production of the final print.
 In sosaku hanga, the artist was directly involved with each step.